gvwilson/fiction/santas/index.md

 Grabbing it by the ankle and raising it like a club, he whirled around.
 "Keep back!" he warned,
-shifting his grip to get the thigh out of his face<span class="note">
+shifting his grip a moment later to get the thigh out of his face<span class="note">
 If you ever pick up a leg to wave at someone, please remember that it has a knee.
 </span>.